SICKAG/sick_lidar_localization/README.md

 # sick_lidar_localization

-ROS driver for SICK localization using REST API
+ROS driver, native C++ library and REST API for SICK LiDAR localization.

 ## Introduction

-This repository contains a driver for the REST-API control for the LiDAR-LOC version 2.
+This repository contains drivers and libraries for the API of LiDAR-LOC.
+* Command API (REST)
+* Streaming API (UDP)

-The drivers support the following ROS versions in the same source:
+The drivers support the following environments:

-* native without ROS for Linux/Windows
+* native **without ROS** for Linux/Windows (REST and C++)
 * ROS1 for Linux
 * ROS2 for Linux/Windows

 ## Specification